Average Slip and Fall Settlement Amounts in California [Updated for 2025]

-While the average cost of a slip and fall injury is somewhere between $30,000-$60,000, slip and fall cases in California have known to settle for hundreds of thousands – and even millions – of dollars, based upon the severity of the injury, the extent of the negligence on the part of the premises owner, and the quality of the plaintiff’s slip and fall attorney.
+The average settlement of a slip and fall injury typically ranges between $30,000 and $60,000, depending on the specifics of the case.
+However, slip and fall cases in California have been known to settle for hundreds of thousands – and even millions – of dollars, based upon the severity of the injury and the extent of the negligence on the part of the property owner.
+The quality of your attorney can also greatly influence your overall recovery.

 A printed out medical bill with a stethoscope on top